 - Staying active: Avoiding long periods of sitting may help with reducing psoriasis symptoms.
 One research review suggested that people with psoriasis who live sedentary lives have more severe symptoms compared with people who exercise regularly.

 - Getting enough sleep: Not getting enough sleep can lead to a pro-inflammatory state in the body.
-Studies suggest poor and inconsistent sleep can increase inflammation markers in the blood.
+Studies suggest that poor and inconsistent sleep can increase inflammation markers in the blood.
 Experts recommend adults get 7–9 hours of sleep per night for optimal health.

 - Managing stress levels: Prolonged stress makes the immune system overactive and contributes to a pro-inflammatory state.
 Up to